 Another child might be overly ambitious saying 50 math problems.
 When he loses steam after 12, affirm all he got done and remind him he can set a lower goal tomorrow.

-The purpose of this magic phrase is to slowly, subtly shift responsibly for learning over time from you to your child.
+The purpose of this is to slowly, subtly shift responsibly for learning over time from you to your child.
 When we show respect for a child’s energy as it undulates day to day, we teach our kids how to be disciplined and self aware people.

 We create a partnership of learning, rather than “doing education to our children.”